|Origin Location||Eastern Tibet|

 |Painting School||Palpung / Situ|

-Vajravarahi, Five Deity (Tibetan: dor je phag mo lha nga): principal tutelary deity of the Six Yogas of Naropa.
+Vajravarahi, Five Deity (Tibetan: dor je phag mo lha nga): principal tutelary deity of the Six Dharmas of Naropa.

 With a fierce expression, slightly peaceful and slightly wrathful, she is red in colour with one face, three eyes and dark yellow hair flowing upward, at the crown a black boar's head.
 The right hand holds aloft a curved flaying knife with a gold vajra handle and the left to the heart a white skullcup.
 In the bend of the left elbow stands an upright tantric katvanga staff, ornate with an orange streamer.
 Adorned with a tiara of gold and five white skulls, green ribbons and gold and jewel earrings, a garland of fifty fresh heads, a garland of flowers, a bone necklace, girdle, bracelets and anklets, she wears a long green scarf around the shoulders.
 With the right leg raised in a dancing posture, the left presses on a sun disc atop a prone figure.
 Above a moon disc and pink lotus seat, she is completely surrounded by the tight curling flames of orange pristine awareness fire.

 In the four directions stand the four attendant Yoginis in the same appearance as Vajra Varahi.
 At the top right is red Khandaroha, to the left yellow Rupini, at the bottom right green Lama, to the left dark blue Dakini.
 The expansive open foreground is adorned with an offering display of wishing jewels, red coral, white conch and gold ingots.
 The tiered earthen landscape diminishes upward into a vast open sky.